 At least six judges in North Carolina have stepped down from their positions saying that conducting same-sex wedding ceremonies would contravene their religious beliefs.

-The judges, who are all professing Christians, resigned after the introduction of new laws which require magistrates to marry same-sex couples.
+The judges, who are all professing Christians, resigned after the introduction of new guidelines which require magistrates to marry same-sex couples.